KDE/kmime/README.md

     </html>
     --Boundary-01=_m66jLd2/vZrH5oe--

-The above example is a simple HTML message, it consists of a plain text and a HTML part, which are in a **multipart/alternative** container.
+The above example is a simple HTML message.
+It consists of a plain text and a HTML part, which are in a **multipart/alternative** container.
 The message has the following structure:

     multipart/alternative